 How grants work:

-Grants are monetary gifts from the government (most times) or from private organizations to projects ranging from businesses to charity.
-Awarding grants usually is done with the specificity of purpose.
-This means that there are different grants for different things.
-In simple terms, grants are capital gifted to businesses for specific projects.
+Grants are monetary gifts from the government (most times) or from private organizations given to businesses or charity.
+These grants are awarded for specific purposes.
+This means that there are different grants for different things in different contexts.

 While you may get substantial capital for business development, grants usually may not cover all startup expenses.
-There are quite several good grants in Nigeria for entrepreneurs.
-Grants may be very difficult to win because of the huge number of people applying for them.
+There are quite a number of good grants in Nigeria for entrepreneurs.
+They may be very difficult to win because of the huge number of people applying for them.
 However, this is where the test of your preparedness comes in.
 Good business model canvases and a powerful pitch are big advantages when applying for grants.
-It is suited for projects that are already underway.

 How loans work:

 Loans on the other hand, unlike grants, are not so friendly, yeah?
 Yes.
 Loans are capital given to businesses on an agreement of repayment and even interest.
-This means that, when you obtain loans from any organization, you are expected to pay them back within a specific amount of time, with an extra amount of money (known as interest).
+That is, if you get a loan, you will need to pay it back within a specific period of time.

 However, one thing that you are sure to need is collateral.
 As an entrepreneur, loans can be a huge boost, especially when you where to request them from.

 #7 The Bank Of Industry

 The last but not the least means of easily generating startup capital as an entrepreneur in Nigeria is the Bank of Industry.
 What’s that?
-The Bank of Industry is a government established bank with aim of providing financial assistance for business.
+The Bank of Industry is a government bank that provides financial assistance to businesses.
+The scale of their operation covers new enterprises, small and medium scale enterprises, and established businesses.

 Before you apply to the bank of Industry, you must make sure to